WilliamTjonndal/IT3212/assignment4/Group 25.md

 #### Misclassifications

 All models, based on their confusion matrices, struggle to distinguish between mountain and glacier and vice-versa.
 As mentioned earlier, this is explained by the fact that such images share many common features.
-Concrete examples of these misclassifications are shown in figure x and y.
+Concrete examples of these misclassifications are shown in figure 31 and 32.

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/mountain/23838.jpg" width="300"/><br>
-  <em>Figure 31: Mountain detected as glacier by _</em>
+  <em>Figure 31: Mountain detected as glacier by CNN</em>
 </p>

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/glacier/20746.jpg" width="300"/><br>
-  <em>Figure 32: Glacier detected as mountain by _</em>
+  <em>Figure 32: Glacier detected as mountain by CNN</em>
 </p>

-CNNs performed fewer misclassifications between mountain and sea, and between glacier and sea, which the other models struggled with.
-Examples are shown in figure x to y.
+CNNs performed fewer misclassifications between mountain and sea and between glacier and sea, which the other models struggled with.
+Examples are shown in figures 33 to 36.

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/mountain/22479.jpg" width="300"/><br>
-  <em>Figure 33: Mountain detected as sea by _</em>
+  <em>Figure 33: Mountain detected as sea by XGBoost</em>
 </p>

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/sea/24187.jpg" width="300"/><br>
-  <em>Figure 34: Sea detected as mountain by _</em>
+  <em>Figure 34: Sea detected as mountain by RandomForest</em>
 </p>

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/glacier/20603.jpg" width="300"/><br>
-  <em>Figure 35: Glacier detected as sea by _</em>
+  <em>Figure 35: Glacier detected as sea by SVM</em>
 </p>

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/sea/23889.jpg" width="300"/><br>
-  <em>Figure 36: Sea detected as glacier by _</em>
+  <em>Figure 36: Sea detected as glacier by Stacking</em>
 </p>

 Finally, all models struggled a little when classifying between buildings and street and vice versa.
 As said before, this is due to streets and buildings often appearing in the same scenes.
-See figure x and y for some examples.
+See figure 37 and 38 for some examples.

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/buildings/23733.jpg" width="300"/><br>
-  <em>Figure 37: Building detected as street by _</em>
+  <em>Figure 37: Building detected as street by RandomForest</em>
 </p>

 <p align="center">
   <img src="task1/intel-image-classification/seg_test/seg_test/street/24280.jpg" width="300"/><br>
-  <em>Figure 38: Street detecteintrod as building by _</em>
+  <em>Figure 38: Street detected as building by XGBoost</em>
 </p>

 We could have manually refined the training set by drawing clearer boundaries between scenes and removing images that fit multiple categories, but this would require extensive manual effort and could drastically reduce the dataset.